gonzaurv/logD_descriptors_prediction/README.md

 ## Getting Started

-To use this code, follow these steps:
+Before using this code, it's important to set up a Python environment on your PC with all the necessary packages and libraries installed.
+Follow these steps to get started:

 1. Clone this repository to your local machine.
-2. Ensure you have the necessary dependencies installed (see `requirements.txt`).
+2. Create a virtual environment using a tool like `virtualenv` or `conda`.
+This will help isolate your project's dependencies from other projects.

+    ```bash
+    # Using virtualenv
+    virtualenv venv
+    source venv/bin/activate  # Activate the virtual environment

+    # Using conda
+    conda create --name myenv
+    conda activate myenv
+    ```

+3. Install the required dependencies listed in the `requirements.txt` file using `pip` or `conda`.

+    ```bash
+    pip install -r requirements.txt
+    ```

+   or

+    ```bash
+    conda install --file requirements.txt
+    ```

-3. Run the provided Python scripts or Jupyter notebooks.
+4. Once the environment is set up and dependencies are installed, you can run the provided Python scripts or Jupyter notebooks for data analysis and model training.

+---

 ## Analysis Workflow